MordantWastrel/cf_swarm/part3-dockerindevelopment/part3-docker-compose.md

 ### version (top-level)

-The **version* directive specifies the minimum version of Docker required to execute the file.
+The **version** directive specifies the minimum version of Docker required to execute the file.
 Which versions of docker-compose.yml map to which versions of the Docker engine are available in the official document reference, but unless you know you have to support an older version of Docker, use a version corresponding to a recent `stable` Docker CE release.

 ```
 services:
 ```
-### services (top-level) -- [ker Services vs. Docker Containers
+### services (top-level) -- Docker Services vs. Docker Containers

 The **services** directive indicates that the next (first) level indentation will be the names of the services we're asking Docker to create.
 We can refer to these services through the Docker CLI via [docker service](https://docs.docker.com/engine/reference/commandline/service/) commands.